woodstockcs/labs/initials-reflection/README.md

-# Cash Reflection
+# Initials Reflection

 ## What to write

-Describe the development process of Cash, and the struggles and successes you experienced.
+Describe the development process of Initials, and the struggles and successes you experienced.
 Describe at least one aha moment during this process.
-In your description clearly indicate whether the development described was collaborative or independent.

-Then answer this question: Why do you think the program spec suggested that you convert the user’s input entirely into cents?
+Describe in detail the algorithm you used to find the initials and capitalize them.

 ## How to Submit

+Make sure reflection is saved in intialsreflect.txt.

 Execute the below, logging in with your GitHub username and password when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
-submit50 greedyreflect@cs50nestm/checks
+submit50 submit50 initialsreflect@cs50nestm/checks
 ```